 The book includes a lengthy historical note at the back.
 The note provides the parent or teacher reading the book more information about our mother among the saints, Maria of Paris.
-(If you use this affiliate link to buy the book, I’ll receive a small commission that helps support this website.)

 The booklet, Saints in Times of Trouble, includes a chapter on Mother Maria, with activities for school-aged children.
 You can download it free.